Gabya06/gabya06.github.io/docs/roberta_analysis/readme.md

 tokenizer = AutoTokenizer.from_pretrained("cardiffnlp/twitter-roberta-base-sentiment")
 ```

-In the previous section of this project, I extracted Reddit post and comments from the subreddit NYC Apartments.
+In the [first post](../reddit_api/readme.md) of this, I extracted Reddit post and comments from the subreddit NYC Apartments.
 This is dataset that is used in this project; it consists of 200 sample rows with over 8,000 comments.

 Let's take a sample comment: